-To access a tool, click on the tool or use the shortcut key.
+To access a tool, simply click on the tool, or use the shortcut key attached to the tool.
 When selected, the cursor will change, and you will see a set of options for the tool in the Tool Options bar above the Preview window.
 If the selected tool is part of a tool group, you will see the other tools in that group, on the left side of the Tool Options bar.